Polkadot-Blockchain-Academy/pba-book/content/polkadot/fellowship/slides.md

 - The (potentially) softest of the materials
 - Wide range of hardness (1-3 Moh)
-- Shares the exact same chemical composition as the material of the highest rank Grand Master—the hardest material—symbolising the individual’s potential to go all the way.
+- Shares the exact same chemical composition as the material of the highest rank Grand Master—the hardest material—symbolizing the individual’s potential to go all the way.

 ---v